Skip to content

 Start applying this checklist on your next wager.
 Estimate your probability, find positive EV, record your line, and track your CLV.
 Do that consistently, and you’ll know whether you actually have edge or whether you’ve just been getting lucky.

-Be sure to check out the Nerd Nook for more articles about helpful betting strategies and practices.
+Be sure to check out the Nerd Nook Hub for more articles about helpful betting strategies and practices.

 About the Author